Aiming for Zero

-In “An Astronaut’s Guide to Life on Earth,” Col. Chris Hadfield says that in new situations, people are generally viewed in one of three ways.
-Based on their attitude and actions, they may be seen as a minus one, someone who is actively harmful and creates problems.
-Or, they may be viewed as a zero, which means their impact is neutral.
+In “An Astronaut’s Guide to Life on Earth,” Col. Chris Hadfield says that in new situations people are generally viewed in one of three ways.
+Based on their attitude and actions, they may be seen as a minus one, someone who is actively harmful and creates problems, or as a zero, which means their impact is neutral.
 Third, they may be viewed as a plus one because they actively add value to the situation.

 Hadfield believes the best approach for success in any situation involves “aiming for zero” because it’s an attainable goal and often a good way to get to a plus one.

 What Hadfield is really getting at is the value of humility, and he gives examples in the book of why it’s a worthwhile approach not just in new situations but also in situations where you’re the most experienced person in the room (or spaceship).
 In fact, Hadfield says “aiming for zero” contributed greatly to his success.

 “Two decades into my career as an astronaut, I felt as close to being a plus one as I ever had.
 And I knew that my best bet of getting the crew to see me that way was to keep on doing what has always worked for me: aiming to be a zero.”

 Whether knowingly or not, Hadfield lived out the principle of humility extolled in Scripture.

 “Do nothing from selfishness or empty conceit, but with humility of mind, regard one another as more important than yourselves; do not merely look out for your own personal interests, but also for the interests of others.”
 (Philippians 2:3-4)

 Hadfield gives examples of where he purposefully worked to make others successful instead of seeking recognition for himself.
 He also gives advice on how to stay humble or “aim for zero” whether you are the newest or most experienced person in space or on earth.

 - Enter a situation without causing a ripple.